ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

-The Slide Touchpad Controll Action script is used to slide the controlled GameObject around the scene when changing the touchpad axis.
+The Slide Touchpad Control Action script is used to slide the controlled GameObject around the scene when changing the touchpad axis.

 The effect is a smooth sliding motion in forward and sideways directions to simulate touchpad walking.